Do you have a lawn mower that starts then dies?

 Moisture in the fuel line and in the gas tank makes it difficult for the mower engine to start or make it stall on the throttle.
 Sometimes too much moisture may cause the engine to sputter.

-If you see water droplets in the fuel line, check the pipe to ensure it fitted correctly and appropriately sealed.
+If you see water droplets in the fuel line, check the pipe to ensure it fitted correctly and is appropriately sealed.

 You should also inspect the plastic fuel pipe for any cracks or holes.
-You have to replace any loose or worn out fuel pipe.
+You have to replace any loose or worn-out fuel pipe.

 For a small amount of moisture in the gas, you can add additives to the gas.
 Iso Heet is a good additive that removes water dissolved in gasoline or diesel fuel.
 You can order it directly from Amazon.

 For any considerable amount of water in the gas, the best option is to empty the tank and let it dry and fill it will cleaner fuel.
 You should also keep the engine in optimal running condition by filling it with the right amount of lawnmower engine oil.